dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.
+  I don't believe you have to be better than everybody else.
+I believe you have to be better than you ever thought you could be.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1366 days)